nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2024/p4_complete-web-dev-vlab-scenario.md

 # Complete Remote Web Development Virtual Lab Scenario

+!!! info
+    This part assumes that the [Deploying the First Application](./p4_complete-web-dev-vlab-scenario.md) part has already been completed as it uses resources which have been described and deployed in it.

 In this part of the tutorial, we will continue with the deployment of the additional applications required to complete the remote web development virtual lab scenario.

 ## Deploying MailDev